Setsuneh/homepage/README.md

 ------
 </br>

 Install it doesn't require SQL Database to use Homepage.
 I recommand to install PHP7.1 + Apache2 with the last requirements.To install it, please use the next console.
-Only on Ubuntu 16.04 for the moment.
+Only on Ubuntu 16.04 LTS for the moment.

 </br>

-** /!\ Please use these commands on root. **
+**Please use these commands on root.**

 </br>
 </br>